Jdelorim/TriviaGame/README.md

 # TriviaGame

-Muppets themed trivia game as a front end vanilla javascript exercise.
+Muppets themed trivia game as a mostly front end vanilla javascript exercise.
+It features a database to keep track of your high score.

 Authors: Joshua deLorimier
 https://www.joshuadelorimier.com